quarksuite/legacy/API.md

 You can use this function to create five, six, or `n` hue color schemes.

-> If any of the output hues would return the same value, the duplicates are removed.
+> If any of the output hues would return the same value, the duplicates are removed from output.

 #### Usage